-On Time, most prized possession, fix thine eye:
+On Time, most prized possession, fix thine eye.

-That tempts thee to misuse and waste thy days;
+That softly whispers to misuse thy days;

 Destroys the precious gift of his Creator.

-And will we shamefully that duty break?
+And will we thanklessly that duty break?

-Ah, no!
-Live well; and now, and not tomorrow:
+Ah, no; live well! and now, and not tomorrow:

-However we our former hours have spent,
+However former hours have been misspent,

-Whate’er our past mistakes, let’s now repent,
+Whatever our mistakes, let’s now repent,

 NO TRUE LEISURE WITHOUT LABOUR